Wild Maine Mussels aka Johnny’s Blues. You should remember that name.

-This particular restaurant lists it as “Classic Mussels” but according to the description, the dish is easily identified as prepared à la Marinière.
+This particular restaurant lists the menu offering as “Classic Mussels” but according to the description, the dish is easily identified as prepared à la Marinière.

-According to the Oxford Dictionary: Moules marinière (also Moules à la marinière) are mussels served in their shells and cooked in a wine and onion sauce.
+According to the Oxford Dictionary: Moules marinière (also Moules à la marinière) are mussels served in their shells and cooked in a wine and shallots sauce.

 In my opinion, a certain “big name” seafood restaurant set the bar quite high when it came to their entrée of mussels.
-However, this generous serving of mega-sized mussels has them beat by a country mile.
+However, this generous (had to be a full quart and a half ) serving of mega-sized mussels has them beat by a country mile.

 It did not have anything to do with the garlic infused white wine cream sauce.
 One might argue that there are as many ways of preparing it as there are cooks.